-As shown on Federal Emergency Management Agency (FEMA) Flood Rate Insurance Map (FIRM) Panel 06111C0911F, effective January 29, 2021, the project site is in a location identified as Zone X, an area of moderate flood hazard (0.2% Annual Chance Flood Hazard).
-The project will not require the development of new flood facilities nor contributions to funds for the development and/or maintenance of flood control facilities, however a flood zone clearance has been filed for the project (Floodplain Clearance No. FW21-0006).
+As shown on Federal Emergency Management Agency (FEMA) Map Panel 06111C0911F, effective January 29, 2021, the project site is in a location identified as Zone X, the 0.2% Annual Chance Flood Hazard area.
+The project will not require the development of new flood facilities nor contributions to funds for the development and/or maintenance of flood control facilities, however a flood zone clearance is required (Exhibit 4, Condition No. 28).
+Prior to the issuance of the permits for demolition and construction, the applicant will submit the plans for construction to the Public Works Agency wherein staff will verify that the proposed development meets the minimum requirements of the Ventura County Floodplain Ordinance (i.e., the first floor elevation is above the street flowline, any structures proposed below the level are protected).

+The proposed project will not individually or cumulatively degrade the quality of surface water causing it to exceed water quality objectives as contained in Chapter 3 of the Los Angeles Basin Plan, applicable for this area.
+Land disturbance from construction will be less than one acre.
 The project site is within the County Urban Unincorporated Area but not within a High-Risk Area.
-Land disturbance from construction will be less than one acre; the project site is 2,625 square feet in area.
-The project includes the demolition of an existing single-family dwelling and construction of a new single-family dwelling and will not directly or indirectly cause stormwater quality to exceed water quality objectives or standards in the applicable MS4 Permit or any other NPDES Permits.
 In accordance with the Ventura Countywide Municipal Stormwater NPDES Permit CAS004002, "Development Construction Program" Subpart 4.F, the applicant will be required to include Best Management Practices (BMPs) designed to ensure compliance and implementation of an effective combination of erosion and sediment control measures for a disturbed site area less than 1 acre (Table 6 in Subpart 4.F, SW-1).
-As such, neither the individual project nor the cumulative threshold for significance would be exceeded and the project is expected to have a less than significant impact related to water quality objectives or standards in the applicable MS4 Permit or any other NPDES Permits.
-Verification to implement the minimum requirements for construction will occur prior to issuance of building permits for demolition/construction (Exhibit 4, Condition of Approval No. 26).
-The total area of disturbance remains below the thresholds for the incorporation of the post construction stormwater management improvements; therefore, the proposed project is determined to be in compliance with the policies related to Low Impact Development.
-A schedule of BMPs will be implemented during the construction of the proposed Project unless determined by Ventura County to be not applicable or inadequate.
+A schedule of BMPs will be implemented during the construction of the proposed Project unless determined by Ventura County to be not applicable.
 BMPs may include sandbag barriers, silt fencing, and material delivery and storage practices for construction materials.

-The proposed project is not located adjacent to any aboveground utilities; therefore, all utilities will be placed underground.
+The proposed project is not located adjacent to any aboveground utilities; therefore, all utilities will continue to be placed underground.

-Based on the discussion above, the proposed project is consistent with Ventura County General Plan Public Facilities, Services, and Infrastructure Policies PFS-6.1, PFS-6.5 and PFS-7.4 and Water Resources Policies WR-1.12, WR-2.2 and WR-3.3.
+Based on the discussion above, the proposed project is consistent with General Plan Policies PFS-6.5 and PFS-7.4 and WR-1.2, WR-1.12, WR-2.2 and WR-3.3.